 But this is just the Laplace transform of ${g(\chi^{-1/2})/\chi}$, evaluated at the point $s=\omega^2/\Omega^2$.
 Consequently, as long as the inverse Laplace transform of $f'(s^{1/2} )$ exists, which is a relatively mild condition on the cutoff function $f(s^{1/2})$, then we can determine $g(\xi)$ in terms of $f(\omega/\Omega)$.

-Indeed, there is a little-known algorithm due to Post~\cite{Post}, see also Bryan~\cite{Bryan}, and reference~\cite{Sotiriou:2011}, that allows for inversion of Laplace transforms by taking arbitrarily high derivatives.
+Indeed, there is a little-known formal algorithm due to Post~\cite{Post}, see also the discussion by Bryan~\cite{Bryan}, and which is further discussed in reference~\cite{Sotiriou:2011}, that allows for formal inversion of Laplace transforms by taking arbitrarily high derivatives.
 Specifically, if $G(s)$ is the Laplace transform of $g(z)$ then

-This algorithm may not always be practical, since one needs arbitrarily high derivatives.
-Even if not always practical, it again settles an important issue of principle --- knowledge of the cutoff $f(\omega/\Omega)$ in principle allows one to reconstruct an equivalent weighting $g(\xi)$.

-The point is that almost any cutoff function $f(\omega/\Omega)$ can be cast in this ``weighted integral over erf-functions'' form.
+This algorithm may not always be particularly practical, since one needs arbitrarily high derivatives.
+But even if not always practical, the mere existence of this algorithm settles an important issue of principle --- knowledge of the cutoff $f(\omega/\Omega)$ in principle allows one to reconstruct an equivalent weighting function $g(\xi)$.
+The point is that almost any physically reasonable cutoff function $f(\omega/\Omega)$ can be cast in this ``weighted integral over erf-functions'' form.
 (In particular we could rephrase all of the preceding discussion concerning erf-regularization in terms of this more general $f$-regularization, but when $\Delta a_i=0$ nothing new is obtained.
-It is only when $\Delta a_i\neq0$ that general $f$-regularization becomes at all interesting.)
+It is only when the $\Delta a_i\neq0$ that general $f$-regularization becomes at all interesting.)